y3nk0/Multi-label-with-Deep-Learning/README.md

 All example scripts are given in `scripts/`.

-**Note:** `keras.models.Graph` was no longer supported starting from `keras-v1.0` as of April, 2016.
-The last version of ADIOS used the legacy code, `keras.legacy.models.Graph`, but this has issues with new Keras.
-Thus we replaced it with `Model`.
+**Note:** `keras.models.Graph` was no longer supported starting from `keras-v1.2`.
+The last version of ADIOS used the legacy code, `keras.legacy.models.Graph`, but it was removed in next versions.
+Thus we replaced it with `Model` from the Functional API.

 ### Requirements